LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-intro.rst

 What is a Model?
 -----------------

-.. index:: model
+.. index:: model, ! business logic

 A **model** represents the logic for accessing and storing the data used in an application.
-Properly constructed, they do not depend on any controllers or views, which makes models easy to reuse without modification.
+Properly constructed, models do not depend on any controllers or views, which makes them easy to reuse without modification.

-Models are not the data itself, but rather the data logic.
+Models are not the data itself, but rather the logic that moulds the data for a particular purpose.
 They dictate how we want to handle the data in an application-specific way.
 The data used in an application is often sourced from a database or an external data service.
 Data is typically application-agnostic and it is the work of the models we write to shape raw data into useful application information.
+This shaping of data to for the needs of a program is part of what is referred to as the **business logic**

 Consider a physical address book (a model).
-It stores names, addresses, phone numbers, etc. on its pages.
+The pages are laid out so each section contains a blank line for the name, address, phone number, and other important information we can use to contact a friend.
 Anyone (a controller) can pick up the book, retrieve the information, and then write some of the data on a separate piece of paper (a view).
 The address book model does not depend on who picks it up and enters their contacts.
 The book just provides organization and storage logic.
 On the flip side, the same person can input the same contact data into a different book.
 So a model takes raw information and turns it into something useful for a particular application.